CVP is a combination treatment used to treat non-Hodgkin lymphoma.

-Your doctor may give you a drug called allopurinol or one called rasburicase to help prevent this.
-Drinking at least 2 litres (3½ pints) of fluid a day will also help.
-You will have regular blood tests to check the uric acid levels.
+Your doctor may give you allopurinol tablets to help prevent gout.
+Drinking at least 2 litres (3½ pints pints) of fluids a day will help.
+You will have regular blood tests to check the level of uric acid in your blood.

 This treatment can increase the risk of developing a second cancer years later.
 This is rare.
 The benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.

 Blood clot risk

 Cancer and some cancer treatments can increase the risk of a blood clot.
 Symptoms of a blood clot include:

 - throbbing pain, redness or swelling in a leg or arm

 - suddenly feeling breathless or coughing

 - sharp chest pain, which may be worse when you cough or take a deep breath.